 The Chief Suah Koko Centre is currently operating ALP with at least 90 rural women participating and more are expected to be enrolled.
 What is lacking at the moment is adequate funding to support the empowerment of the rural women through literacy.
 This challenge has the propensity to wipe out rural women’s expectation for education and most importantly, it undermines the efforts underway to increase women’s participation in decision making processes at the community and national levels.
 In an effort to continue the program, ABIC aims to seek funding annually to ensure the centre achieves its objectives.

-By the fifth year of the ALP operations, ABIC intends to have at least 400 rural women directly empowered with the abilities and skills to make contributions as community leaders, employees, advocates, responsible parents, local partners, developed self-esteem, aspirants for elected positions and voices that represent entire communities.
-This initiative also intends to enhance the efforts underway for women’s empowerment especially to contribute to the United Nations’ Sustainable Development Goals (SDGs)-goal 5, particularly 5.5 which talks about “Ensuring women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life” including 5.a, b & c and the UNSCR 1325 which affirms the role of women in peace processes and peace building in their countries.
+By its fifth year of operations, ABIC intends to have at least 400 rural women directly empowered with the abilities and skills to make contributions as community leaders, employees, advocates, responsible parents, local partners, developed self-esteem, aspirants for elected positions and voices that represent entire communities.
+This is our significant aspiration to enhance efforts underway for women’s empowerment especially to contribute to the United Nations Sustainable Development Goals (SDGs) 5, particularly 5.5 which talks about ‘ensuring women’s full and effective participation and equal opportunities for leadership at all levels of decision-making in political, economic and public life’ and UNSCR 1325 which affirms the role of women in peace processes and peace building in their countries.